 After spending an entire career in a non-sales or non-business development role, I gradually found myself in such a role as I began to build my wealth planning firm for individuals, families, and businesses.
 Struggling to make sense of how to build a robust business development process, I turned to one of my favorite authors and business thinkers Dan Pink.

-Dan has authored numerous bestsellers including his most recent book, When: The Scientific Secrets of Perfect Timing.
-However, it is his book, To Sell is Human: The Surprising Truth About Moving Others that has helped me put together the beginning of a more robust business development process.
+Dan has authored numerous bestsellers, including his most recent book, When: The Scientific Secrets of Perfect Timing.
+However, it is his book, To Sell is Human: The Surprising Truth About Moving Others that have helped me put together the beginning of a more robust business development process.
 I believe that the lessons in this book can help those of us who are directly involved with business development and even those who are not.

 To begin with, Dan identifies three reasons why most of us find ourselves in sales;

 - The rise of small entrepreneurs which could also be referred to as the gig economy

 - Companies demand a new breadth of skills

 - Education and Health; to convince someone to part with their resources in which to leave that person better off

 If you don’t believe that you are in sales, or even a non-selling role, ask yourself the following four questions;

 - Do you earn your living trying to convince others to purchase goods or services?